Last updated on March 28th, 2023 at 03:20 pm

 A friend had told me it was the hip, happening place for young people in the Capital Region and that apartments were historic, lovely, and inexpensive.

-I had walked through some apartments that had history and charm, and yet somehow just weren’t right for me.
-One, that was spacious, elegant, and beautiful with high ceilings and hardwood floors, with a large living room with a marble fireplace, and walls painted lime green, just didn’t “feel” safe to me.
+I had walked through some apartments with history and charm, which somehow weren’t right for me.
+One that was spacious, elegant, and beautiful with high ceilings and hardwood floors, with a large living room with a marble fireplace and walls painted lime green, didn’t “feel” safe to me.

 I was a survivor of trauma, had been stalked by a man in the past, and still had panic attacks at night sometimes.
 I was going to be living alone.
 I needed to feel safe.